Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 Most aquarium lovers would purchase this docile creature for its tank-cleaning qualities.
 In fact, it will vacuum up almost anything, including algae, neglected fish food, decaying matter, and other tank residues.
 With its inquisitive nature and interesting habits, you’ll want to watch it all day!

-As they are notoriously difficult to breed (although it is possible), they are less popular than the cherry shrimp.
+As they are notoriously difficult to breed (although it is possible), they are less popular than the red cherry shrimp.
 However, being part of the dwarf shrimp family, they can reproduce with others from this group.

-Amano shrimp care is a very straightforward business, requiring minimal skill or experience.
+Their care is a very straightforward business, requiring minimal skill or experience.
 Due to their hardy nature and foraging expertise, they make an easygoing addition to your tank.
 They are in fact one of the most apt creatures for a learner.

 - Quick Overview and Statistics